Enhancing Hallucination Detection through Noise Injection: Uncertainty and Hallucination Detection

-In this section, we conduct a case study to investigate LLM behavior under intermediate layer randomness.
-We first hypothesize and validate that, with noise injected to modify intermediate layer representations, model responses exhibit greater variability when the model hallucinates.
-We then observe that intermediate layer noise injection has a complementary effect on model uncertainty compared to prediction layer sampling.
-Based on our observations, we propose to combine noise injection with prediction layer sampling to enhance hallucination detection.
+In this section, we conduct a case study to investigate the effectiveness of the surrogate model distribution $q(\omega)$, as described above, in capturing epistemic uncertainty.
+We first hypothesize and validate that when sampling under the model distribution $q(\omega)$ (\Cref{eq3}), the responses exhibit greater variability when the model hallucinates.
+We then observe that such epistemic uncertainty has a complementary effect when compared to aleatoric uncertainty for hallucination detection.
+Overall, combining epistemic and aleatoric uncertainty yields the best performance.